stagedml/pylightnix/docs/demos/HELLO.md

 trivial `match_only` matcher which instructs Pylightnix to expect no more than one realization of a stage in its storage.

-We produce a `Config` object by returning it from a `_config` function.
+We produce a `Config` object by reading local variables of a helper function `hello_config`.
+We could have just call `mkconfig` on a dict.
-Note, that `locals()` is a Python builtin function which returns a `dict` of current function’s local variables.

 ``` python
 from pylightnix import Config, mkconfig, mklens, selfref